Harden, West Yorkshire: Facilities

 Harden has a cricket club which has been in existence since at least 1950.
 They play matches on a pitch adjacent to the hamlet of Cuckoo's Nest on the east side of Harden village.

 Harden and District WI is based in Harden.
 It was formed in 1962 and meets monthly on the 2nd Monday in the Family Room of St Saviour's Church.

 Transport

 First Bradford buses run from Bradford Interchange to Bingley through the village.
 The service, number 616, goes from Bradford through Four Lane Ends, Allerton, Sandy Lane Cross Roads, Wilsden and then into Harden before going on into Bingley.
 There is a half-hourly service through the day Mondays to Saturdays with additions in the peaks.
 Sundays sees an hourly service.
 Most evening services extend into Eldwick (along the route of the 615) and also start their journeys back from there.

-TLC buses provide the services 727/729 which goes from Keighley to Cullingworth via East Morton, Bingley Railway station, and into Harden village.
-During the day these services split their routes every hour with the 729 going direct to Cullingworth via the B6429, and the 727 going south to Wilsden first, then Harecroft and then into Cullingworth.
-The return journeys are the reverse of the above; but all 727/729 services will call at Harden, which gives an hourly service to Cullingworth, Keighley and Bingley, with Wilsden being a two-hourly service.
+Keighley Bus Company provide the service K7 which goes from Keighley to Cullingworth via East Morton, Bingley Railway station, and into Harden village.